cadmiumkitty/togaf-content-metamodel-ontology/README.md

 ## Prior Work

 Original from https://sites.google.com/site/ontologyprojects/home/togaf-core-content-metamodel is used with permission from Aurona Gerber.
-Subsequent modifications are released with Creative Commons Attribution-ShareAlike 4.0 International license.

 Based on the paper [Towards the Formalisation of the TOGAF Content Metamodel using Ontologies](https://www.researchgate.net/publication/220708864_Towards_the_Formalisation_of_the_TOGAF_Content_Metamodel_using_Ontologies) by Aurona Gerber, Paula Kotze and Alta van der Merwe which is using [TOGAF 9.1 Content Metamodel](https://pubs.opengroup.org/architecture/togaf91-doc/arch/chap34.html).